Amenhotep19/shopper-mood-monitor-go/azure.md

-# Building shopper shopper mood monitor docker images in Microsoft Azure Cloud
+# Building Docker Images in Microsoft Azure Cloud

-This is a short step by step tutorial about how to build [docker](https://docker.com) image for `shopper-mood-monitor-go` application in [Microsoft Azure](https://azure.microsoft.com/) Cloud and make it available in [Azure Container Registry (ACR)](https://docs.microsoft.com/en-us/azure/container-registry/).
+This is a short step by step tutorial about how to build [Docker](https://docker.com) image for `shopper-mood-monitor-go` application in [Microsoft Azure](https://azure.microsoft.com/) Cloud and make it available in [Azure Container Registry (ACR)](https://docs.microsoft.com/en-us/azure/container-registry/).

 ## Prerequisities